Trump faces the natural disaster test in Hurricane Harvey

 “130 mph winds Texas coast, 25-inches of rain Houston.
 It’s about to get real…” he added.
 Drudge later deleted the tweet.

-The White House said Friday Trump was briefed on the storm on Thursday morning and was being kept apprised of its progress, as well as preparations to deal with it, by his Homeland Security Advisor, Tom Bossert.
+The White House said Friday Trump was briefed on the storm on Thursday morning and was being kept apprised of its progress, as well as preparations to deal with it, by Bossert.

-Bossert has also been in regular contact with Long and his FEMA staff, and was seeing that other key federal partners were well-positioned to assist state and local responders as required, officials said.
+Bossert, who has also been in regular contact with Long and his FEMA staff, said during a White House briefing that Trump had been "acutely focused on making sure that, and just the right thing by the way, that the American people in the storm’s path have what they need."

-Texas Gov. Greg Abbott has also taken on a prominent role in the preparations, activating 700 members of the Texas Army and Air National Guards, the Texas State Guard and the Texas Military Department and preemptively declaring a state of disaster in 30 counties.
+Meanwhile, Abbott activated 700 members of the Texas Army and Air National Guards, the Texas State Guard and the Texas Military Department and preemptively declaring a state of disaster in 30 counties.

 A spokesman for the Texas governor said Trump’s team had been working “hand in hand” with Abbott’s and that the president offered “all available resources from the federal government to assist in preparation, and rescue and recovery efforts.”